Meet Our Professional Staff

 Operations and Events Manager

-Sadie was born and raised in Western Maine and moved to Portland in 2013.
-She has been an integral part of the TBE community for over a decade, catering countless events both at the synagogue and in the homes of members.
-Whether working with members during times of great joy or great sadness, she is known for creating delicious food, beautiful displays, and for compassionately making the process of planning these important events seamless and easy, every time.
-After several years working as a full time paralegal, Sadie has chosen to pursue her passions for cooking, event planning, operations management, and community full time in the role of Operations and Events Manager for TBE.
-In this new position, she is excited to continue working with staff and the congregation to ensure that TBE's physical spaces are well-maintained, vibrant, and serve the community to the greatest extent possible.
+Sadie was born and raised in western Maine and moved to Portland in 2013.
+She has been an integral part of the Temple Beth El community for over a decade, catering countless events both at the synagogue and in the homes of members.
+Whether working with members during times of great joy or sadness, she is known for creating delicious food, beautiful displays, and for compassionately making the process of planning these important events seamless and easy every time.
+After several years working as a full time paralegal, Sadie has chosen to pursue her passions for cooking, event planning, operations management, and community full time in the role of Operations and Events Manager for our community.
+She is excited to work with staff and the congregation to ensure that our physical spaces are well-maintained, vibrant, and serve the community to the greatest extent possible.

 Email Sadie Email Sadie